-- Cement batching must take place on an impermeable surface large enough to retain any slurry or cement water run-off.
-If necessary, plastic/ bidem lined detention ponds (or similar) should be constructed to catch the run-off from batching areas.
-Once the water content of the cement water/ slurry has evaporated the dried cement should be scraped out of the detention pond and disposed of at an appropriate disposal facility authorised to deal with such waste - Cement batching should take place on already transformed areas within the footprint of the facility. - Unused cement bags must be stored in such a way that they will be protected from rain.
-Empty cement bags must not be left lying on the ground and must be disposed of in the appropriate waste bin. - Washing of excess cement/concrete into the ground is not allowed.
-All excess concrete/ cement must be removed from site and disposed of at an appropriate location. - Construction works must preferably take place in drier months of the year when runoff from the construction site will be minimal, to limit potential dispersal of pollutants.
+• Cement batching must take place on an impermeable surface large enough to retain any slurry or cement water run-off.
+If necessary, plastic/bidem lined detention ponds (or similar) should be off from batching areas.
+Once the water content of the cement ne dried cement should be scraped out of the detention pond and disposed of at an appropriate of lisposal facility authorised to deal with such waste • Cement batching should take p place on already transformed areas within the footprint of the facility. • Unused cement bags must be stored in such a way that they will be protected from rain.
+Empty cement bags must not be left lying on the ground and must be disposed of in the appropriate waste bin. • Washing of excess cement/concrete into the ground is not allowed.
+All excess concrete/ cement must be removed from site and disposed of at an appropriate location.
+P Performance Indicator The site is free from any spills or evidence of irresponsible waste management practices.